The Philosophers' Football Match: Outcome

-Nietzsche is booked with a yellow card for arguing with the referee, claiming he has "no free will".
-Confucius responded by saying: "Name go in book".
+Nietzsche is booked with a caution for arguing with the referee, claiming he has "no free will".
+Confucius responds by saying: "Name go in book".

 In the second half, with nothing being accomplished on the pitch other than mere contemplation, Karl Marx is noticed warming up vigorously on the German sidelines.
 Marx soon comes on to substitute Ludwig Wittgenstein, his energy appearing as an obvious game-changer.
-However, upon the restart, Marx simply pulls up and starts meandering in deep thought like the rest.
+However, upon the restart, Marx starts meandering in deep thought like the rest.

 With just over a minute of the match remaining, Archimedes cries out "Eureka!", takes the first kick of the ball and rushes towards the German goal.
 After several passes through a perplexed defence, Socrates scores the only goal of the match with a diving header off an otherwise goal-bound cross from Archimedes.

-As the sketch closes, the Germans dispute the call.
+As the sketch closes, the Germans dispute the result.
 Through the words of the commentator, "Hegel is arguing that reality is merely an a priori adjunct of non-naturalistic ethics, Kant via the categorical imperative is holding that ontologically, it exists only in the imagination and Marx is claiming it was offside".
-The replay proves that, according to the offside rule, Socrates was indeed offside, but the sketch, nevertheless, states that the Greeks have won.
+The replay proves that, according to the offside rule, Socrates was indeed offside, but the sketch, nevertheless, closes with the Greeks, including "Chopper" Sophocles and captain Socrates, celebrating their win.

-The names of the Greek philosophers in the lineup are displayed in German in the sketch, as the match was set in Germany.
-Despite the sketch, Wittgenstein was in fact Austrian and not German, while Empedocles and Archimedes lived in Sicily.
-Supporting the main referee Confucius as linesmen were St. Augustine and St. Thomas Aquinas, who hailed from what is now Algeria and Italy respectively.